Vehicle Code 23136 (California's Zero Tolerance Law):

 Standard DUI (0.08% or higher BAC)

 When an underage driver's BAC reaches 0.08% or higher, they face the same misdemeanor criminal charges as adults under California Vehicle Code Section 23152.
 This includes charges for driving under the influence of alcohol or drugs, or a combination of both.
 These offenses are misdemeanors and carry more severe penalties, including potential jail time, higher fines, and longer license suspensions.
 If the police feel that the driver is impaired by alcohol so that they cannot drive a motor vehicle with the same care and concern as a sober driver, they can be charged with 23152(a) of the Vehicle as an over 21 year old driver may face.
 This is not dependent upon a particular blood alcohol level.
-Additionally, if the under 21 driver has a blood alcohol level of 0.08 or higher they can be charged with 23152(b) of the vehicle code as an over 21 year old driver can be charged.
+Additionally, if the under 21 driver has a blood alcohol level of 0.08 or higher they can be charged with 23152(b) of the Vehicle Codes Crimes as an over 21 year old driver can be charged.
 Additionally, the underage driver would still face the yearlong license suspension under the zero-tolerance law.

 Administrative Penalties for Underage DUI